Home » CBSE » Class 11 » NCERT Solutions for Class 11 English Hornbill Chapter 7 – The Adventure

 While leaving the library Gangadharpant showed a page of written notes in his right pocket.
 Inadvertently, he showed ‘Bakhar’ in his left.
 Later when Rajendra Deshpande tried to prove his experience a mere figment of mind, he produced both the things proving that his was a ‘real experience’.
 Thus it proved a boon.

-Related: NCERT Solutions for Class 12 Business Studies Chapter 12 - Consumer Protection
+Related: NCERT Solutions for Class 12 English Chapter 1 My Mother at Sixty-Six

 Question 4.